burkeholland/quick-start/src/chapters/chapter4.md

     <b>Exercise</b>: Add the ability to create a Grocery item
 </h4>

-First, add another parameter to the pageData observable object as an empty placeholder in `app/views/list/list.js` above the line: `pageData.set("groceryList", groceryList);`:
+First, add another parameter to the pageData observable object as an empty placeholder in `app/views/list/list.js` above the line: `exports.navigatedTo = function(args) {`

 ```
 pageData.set("grocery", "");